nafasm/terraform_challenge/README.md

+Summary

+#######

-There are 3 files have been attached here, and their details are given below
+There are 3 files have been attached here, and their details are given below, the primary intention of this git hub respoistory is to provide terraform configuration as wells as output of both terraform plan and apply.

-Terraform_configuration
+1 Terraform_configuration

 #######################

-Terraform_configuration file, has all the hcl codes to create the following
+Terraform_configuration file which  has all the hcl codes to create the following

         1. A new vpc named  vpc_devop
         2. A new public subnet named "sub_public_devops"